Medically reviewed by Kristin Hall, FNP

-Natural products like green tea can have some positive effects on mild acne.
+Natural products like green tea may have some positive effects on mild acne.
 However, they’re usually not powerful enough to produce any improvement in moderate to severe outbreaks of hormonal acne.

 Retinoids, on the other hand, can be powerful tools for controlling your hormonal acne.
 Made using a derivative of vitamin A, retinoids work by speeding up your skin’s growth process and causing your skin to turn over more quickly than normal.

 This faster turnover process means sebum doesn’t have as much time to build up inside your pores, resulting in fewer pimples and milder hormonal acne outbreaks.

 Retinoids can be applied topically or taken orally.
 The most common topical retinoid is tretinoin, a retinoic acid that you can find in our acne and other skincare products.

 Using tretinoin is simple — all you need to do is apply it daily.
 Studies of tretinoin for acne usually show that it takes three to six months to control most acne, making topical retinoids like tretinoin a mainstay of medical acne treatment.

 Antibiotics (drugs that fight against bacterial infections) can be highly effective for controlling outbreaks and making your hormonal acne less severe.
 Oral antibiotics are usually prescribed for moderate to severe inflammatory acne.

 Healthcare professionals often prescribe antibiotics in combination with retinoids like tretinoin.
 The retinoid works by speeding up your skin cell turnover process, making blockages less frequent.

 As well as clindamycin, some of the most commonly used antibiotics for acne are tetracycline, doxycycline, erythromycin and minocycline.

 Finally, if your hormonal acne doesn’t respond to retinoids, antibiotics and other widely used treatments, your healthcare provider might recommend a hormonal medication.

 Hormonal contraceptives contain ethinyl estradiol — an estrogen that can help to balance the effects of androgens and prevent your skin from breaking out with acne.